spcnvdr/xchacha20/README.md

 **Test Vectors**

 In the src folder is a program named test.c It calculates and compares XChaCha20 test vectors obtained from two different sources.
+The test vectors were borrowed from the IETF draft regarding XChaCha20 and an example from Crypto++ wikipedia.
 It will compare the output of this XChaCha20 library with known good test vectors to ensure this library is working correctly.

 To make the test program simply run make